DoosanJung/STZR/interview_question_short.md

     - The data ranges from *2017-06-29 11:56 pm  ~  2017-06-30 01:20 am*

+    - I recommend using the library `Pandas` if you plan to do it with `Python`

 2. Clean the data

     - From now on, we'll focus on a customer `'17943e6c6eec49cdb6'`.
 Remove all other customers for following analysis. (__Hint :__ 'ckey')